12 Tips for Improving Your Google AdWords Strategy

 7. Perfect Your Landing Page

 The perfect landing page can make the same daily budget bring in 150 leads per day versus 80.
 Think like the visitor!
 What is he seeing first?
 What is his main focal point?
 Is the form or lead capture method easy enough to fill out?
 Are you giving him enough reason to convert?
 Don’t put external links on the page; that gives him the opportunity to click away.
+Not much web development is actually required on your part since there are copious amounts of point and click WordPress theme setups that can get you going with a click of a button!

 8. Experiment With Your Approach